 Alloy was designed for the Sister Cities program of Indianapolis and is located in the new Lugar Plaza at the City County Building.
 The Sister Cities Program enables and promotes the connection of people from different parts of the world with local residents, while highlighting the diversity of culture in Indianapolis.
 Our project mirrors this effort by encouraging interaction, and connecting people from various cultures and stimulating conversations.

 Medium: Painted Aluminum, Stainless Steel

 Size: 30’ x 17’ x 10’

 The project’s form and placement on the site were developed in close collaboration with the plaza design team.
 It was important to allow visitors to interact with the project physically, and experience it from a variety of vantage points.
-Its location will be visually prominent in the new plaza design and allows people to actually pass through it.
+Its location is visually prominent in the new plaza design, and allows people to actually pass through it.